project-miracl/nomiracl/README.md

     <footer>The image has been generated using miramuseai.net and Adobe Photoshop.</footer>
 </h4>

-NoMIRACL is multilingual robustness evaluation dataset across 18 diverse languages.
+NoMIRACL is multilingual hallucination evaluation dataset across 18 diverse languages.
 It includes both a non-relevant and a relevant subset.
 The non-relevant subset contains queries with passages manually judged as non-relevant, while the relevant subset includes queries with at least one judged relevant passage.
 LLM robustness is measured using two key metrics: `hallucination rate` and `error rate`.

->> This repository provides easy code to implement and evaluate diverse LLM baselines using our prompt template on NoMIRACL.
+**This repository provides easy code to implement and evaluate diverse LLM baselines using our prompt template on NoMIRACL.**

 For more information, checkout out our publication:
 - [NoMIRACL: Knowing When You Don't Know for Robust Multilingual Retrieval-Augmented Generation](https://arxiv.org/abs/2312.11361) (Thakur et al., ArXiv 2023)